wemake-services/wemake-python-styleguide/docs/pages/glossary.rst

       Entry point and violation codes are defined in ``pyproject.toml``.
       This class runs all visitors that exist in our style guide.

+  transformation
+      A way we change existing nodes.
+We can add properties, fix errors, delete or replace some nodes.

+      The reasons for these actions are: developer experience, simplicity, consistency across different versions, bug-fixing.

    visitor
       An object that goes through set of ``ast``, ``tokenize``, or other nodes to find violation of our rules.